-If that is too strong for you, perhaps you prefer an Americano, which is like a black coffee.
+If a shot is too strong for you, perhaps you prefer an Americano, which is like a black coffee.
 Use the boiled water button to pour 1/2 to 3/4 cup of hot water into a coffee mug, and then add your shot of espresso.
 And of course you can add milk or cream and sugar or honey if you want.

 If a latte or cappuccino is what you are going for, then you would take your steaming wand and steam your milk or milk substitute now.
 To get those silky micro bubbles, don't take your wand in and out of the milk, instead, you want to hold it steady, barely out of the milk on an angle so you get a good, consistent recirculating stream in the froth.
 Move that milk around quickly with your steam (we could write an entire article on that one, but we'll save it for another day!)

 Pour your your shot of espresso into a coffee mug and add the frothed milk.
 You can practice latte art now, that is always fun to do!
 Then, add anything else you would like for sweetener.

 If you want a cappuccino, then only add the froth of the milk and leave the rest of the milk or milk substitute.
 A cappuccino is about drinking your espresso with froth on top, so it is a much stronger taste than a creamy latte.